jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 = When do we move onto the next step?

 Each step has a different _protein target_.
-In the example below, during Step 1 the patient will eat 1.0 mg of allergen protein daily; during Step 2, they will increase that to 2.5 mg of protein daily.
-But when do you move onto the next step?
+In the example below, during Step 1 the patient will eat 1.0 mg of allergen protein daily for 2-4 weeks.
+At some point, they will increase the dose to Step 2, which is 2.5 mg of protein daily.
+But when exactly are they supposed to move from one step to the next step?

 #figure(
   kind: table,